• Skip to main content

 Pan Seared Shrimp Closeup of cooked pan seared shrimp topped with fresh parsley.

+Sprinkle on chopped fresh parsley.
 Hint: the optional fresh parsley really adds so much.
 The bright grassy herb adds freshness and color.
+Serve on a platter or plate individual for meals.

 Plated garlic butter shrimp.

-If you love this low-carb & gluten-free shrimp recipe, try another great recipe that is quick and easy Sheetpan Shrimp.
+• If you love this low-carb & gluten-free shrimp recipe, try my recipe for Sheetpan Shrimp.

 Overhead of a plate full of garlic butter shrimp with red checked napkin garlic lemon and parsley.